 The Group monitors capital based on gearing ratio which is total liabilities divided by total equity.
-At 31 December 2022, the Group's total liabilities and total equity are \$46,792,000 (2021: \$63,672,000) and \$79,026,000 (2021: \$78,826,000) respectively.
+At 31 December 2023, the Group's total liabilities and total equity are \$41,132,000 (2022: \$46,792,000) and \$78,911,000 (2022: \$79,026,000) respectively.
 The Group seeks to maintain a balance between higher returns that might be possible with higher levels of borrowings and the advantages and security afforded by a sound capital position.
-At 31 December 2022, the Group's gearing ratio was 0.59 (2021: 0.81).
+At 31 December 2023, the Group's gearing ratio was 0.52 (2022: 0.59).

-43. COMPARATIVES
+45. COMPARATIVES

-During the financial year, the Group modified the classification of certain line items in the prior year's consolidated financial statements to be consistent with the current year's presentation.
+During the financial year, the Group modified the classification of the prior year's consolidated financial statements to be consistent with the current year's presentation in the consolidated income statement for the financial results of Pioneer Group [Note 24(b)], which have been reclassified as "Discontinued operations" with additional line item "disposal group classified as held for sale" presented in the Group's balance sheet for the current financial year.
 The effects of the reclassification are as follows: